 The fourth type of bequest is the contingent bequest.
 This type of bequest devises property only when those designated as primary beneficiaries predecease the will's creator or waive or disclaim their bequest.

 Example: In the event that (name of the primary beneficiary) does not survive me, I,______________, designate ______see above for proper wording*__________as the devisee of this bequest of (specify the amount in dollars, percentage or fractional share of the estate or clearly identify and describe the property that is the subject of the bequest).

-Should you or your attorney have any questions, please do not hesitate to contact Planned Giving at 804-204-2726.
+Should you or your attorney have any questions, please do not hesitate to contact Erin Sheets Elder, Director of Development, at 804.340.1619.